physimals/quantiphyse-docs/asl_calib.rst

 .. image:: screenshots/asl_calib_compare_refregion.png

-In voxelwise calibration this is not the case although there should still be a linear relationship in the areas of interest - the comparison below is within a brain mask:
+In voxelwise calibration this is not the case although there should still be an approximate linear relationship in the areas of interest - the comparison below is within a brain mask:

 .. image:: screenshots/asl_calib_compare_voxelwise.png